GhostFire90/SnailMail/README.md

 # Usage
   - server is pretty self explanitory, port used atm is 9000, auto binds to 0.0.0.0, enter to quit
   - Client will automatically connect to 127.0.0.1 aka Localhost if not provided with a valid ip in the args ```./SnailMailClient.exe <Server ip here>```
-  - Client is currently unavaliable with linux
+  - ~~Client is currently unavaliable with linux~~
-  - Requires .net core 3.1
+  - ~~Requires .net core 3.1~~
+  - Client now built for windows x64 and x86 as well as linux, built into onefile and with included needed binaries

 # Issues